 By

 After all the time and effort you put into dyeing your hair, the last thing you want is for your bright blonde to transform into a coppery orange mess.
 Brassy hair is a common concern amongst those who frequently lighten their hair, but that doesn’t mean you have to live with it.
-Picking up a good toner for orange hair and stocking your shower with the right shampoo and conditioner are all small steps toward putting brass behind you.
+Picking up a good toner for orange hair and stocking your shower with the right shampoo and conditioner are all small steps toward putting orange red hair behind you.
 Keep scrolling to learn more about what contributes to brassy hair and how to stop it in its tracks.

 Understanding Brassy Tones